joao-p-marques/VivumLab/website/docs/core/Bastion.md

 You can use the [VivumLab Terraform feature](terraform), or set it up manually.

 Set any `bastion` config values to their correct settings.
+Or run `vlab bastion enable` to enable (interactive setup).

 Run **`vlab deploy`** as usual, and VivumLab will take care of everything else.